OTO LAB Lecco: I am 120 years oldInnovation

 By preserving the parts of the factory that are an evidence of this past.
 As in the case of the watermills which provided the driving force of the production plant or the overhead cranes.
 Thus starting from the conservative restoration of the building and equipment used to produce iron derivatives and moving on to extraordinary maintenance: demolishing inconsistencies, reclamation, implementing safety measures, facades and restoring all systems.
 A long and complex procedure, which took eight years and had several halts due to bureaucratic difficulties, in a complex dialog with the local administration and the urban tools responsible for transformation.

 In conclusion, a process which moved forward in small steps, also because it was only carried out by our family, with no other financial support.

 Today instead we can talk about a renewed space, a transition which led Oto Metallurgica Rusconi to become OTO LAB, a private space for the community and culture.
 What is the program and how is it managed?

 After the first event with local schools, strong interest in OTO LAB was generated and numerous associations and citizens cane forwards to organize exhibitions, private parties, presentations, company events, markets inside the ex-factory.
 Different initiatives, more or less “public”, which however prove the inhabitants’ need and interest in using spaces such as this one.

 The operation was greeted with great enthusiasm, which sometimes clashes with the immobilism of local institutions.
 A world which was already there and was only waiting to be welcomed, listened to, through a space which is not only for events but for the entire community.

 To do this we involved a network of young artists who started a promotion campaign aimed at giving the location a professional appearance, creating a network of active people, interested in restoring and maintaining the building.

-All images are by gentle courtesy of OTO LAB
+Photo - By gentle courtesy of OTO LAB